Day 1 Nihonbashi-Fujisawa(Enoshima) 65kms/ 40miles

 Day 2 Fujisawa-Mishima 65kms/40 miles

-The road before Hakone Pass is flat and passes through Hiratsuka, Oiso, and Odawara.
-Along the way, you can enjoy the beautiful scenery of impressively shaped mountains, small rows of pine trees, and the coast.
+Before reaching Hakone Pass, the road remains mostly flat, passing through Hiratsuka, Oiso, and Odawara.
+Along the way, you’ll be treated to stunning views of uniquely shaped mountains, picturesque rows of pine trees, and the scenic coastline.

-We rest at an atmospheric thatched tea house redolent of an earlier age and descend to Lake Ashi.
-During the Edo period, Hakone was also known for its Sekisho barrier station.
-Sekisho was a checkpoint that controlled passage along the old highway and was a feared place for unqualified travelers.
-We will pass through the reconstructed Sekisho and the old cedar tree street before journeying on to Mishima.
+We’ll take a break at an atmospheric thatched tea house that exudes the charm of a bygone era.
+From there, we descend to Lake Ashi, a serene spot surrounded by natural beauty.
+During the Edo period, Hakone was famous for its Sekisho barrier station—a checkpoint that regulated travelers and struck fear in unqualified visitors.
+Today, we’ll pass through the reconstructed Sekisho and stroll along the historic cedar tree street before continuing on to Mishima.

 Day 3 Mishima-Fuchu(Shizuoka)65km/40miles